 To use, simply unscrew the ground coffee adaptor and screw on the Nespresso one.
 Now add hot water and a Nespresso capsule (the Kazaar blend has the strongest bite) and pump the piston about seven times with your fingers for an authentically rich, aromatic espresso replete with creamy crema.

 If hotel coffee rarely meets your high expectations, you’re out camping in the wilds or visiting a relative who only drinks instant dishwater, pop one of these in the shoulder bag and you’ll never be without a proper caffeine fix.
-Now available in orange and red as well as the standard black.

 This standard Nespresso machine from Dualit doesn’t take up much space and is very easy to use – it comes equipped with a touch interface that provides a variety of extracts from espresso to Americano.
 It also heats up in 40 seconds flat – handy for those in a rush to get out of the house first thing in the morning.

 Incidentally, like many third-party Nespresso pod manufacturers, Dualit also makes its own range of reasonably-priced coffee – and tea – pods that are usually cheaper than Nespresso’s own.
-Just thought you should know.

 How to buy the best Nespresso products

 Standard Nespresso pods are smaller than those by other coffee capsule brands like Lavazza and Illy, with around five grams of coffee per capsule.
-So if you like a decent caffeine hit first thing then I’d advise using two pods, one after another.
+So if you like a decent caffeine hit first thing then we’d advise using two pods, one after another.